grapl-security/grapl/pulumi/README.md

 your Localstack instance.
 When working purely on infrastructure, this can be a way to iterate quickly.

-In our integration and testing environments, we also use Localstack, but inside a Docker Compose network, and also currently with [MinIO][minio] as our S3 service.
-This requires changing the S3 endpoint, as well as the fake AWS credentials we use for Pulumi.
-However, this modification is handled within the `docker-compose.yml` file, so it is mentioned here for informational purposes only.

-(We use MinIO currently because we have some test code that does not appear to like Localstack's S3 implementation for an as-yet-unknown reason.
-Additionally, we have had trouble configuring Localstack to proxy MinIO as its S3 endpoint.
-As a result, we need to communicate directly with MinIO on its own endpoint.
-Additionally, MinIO requires a secret key of at least 8 characters, so we can't use localstack's default value of `test`.
-Since we don't want the hassle of trying to provide multiple sets of credentials to Pulumi, we just set an new set across all our services in our Docker Compose environment.
-In the future, we hope to be able to simplify this setup.)

 # Getting Started

 We're using the Python SDK for Pulumi.
 As such, we'll need to have